ordina-jworks/ordina-jworks.github.io/_posts/2019-11-20-agile-reporting.md

 <img alt="Throughput Tool Result" src="{{ '/img/2019-11-20-agile-reporting/reporting-throughput-results.png' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 750px;">

-So there's a 55% probability that the features will be done in 3 sprints.
+So there's a 55% probability that the features will be done in three sprints.
-However, there's a 100% probability that it will be done in 4 sprints.
-And that's just for 3 features worth of 150 story points.
+However, there's a 100% probability that it will be done in four sprints.
+And that's just for three features worth of 150 story points.

 # Metrics